pdaxrom/N64cart/README.md

 ### Features of N64cart:

-- The firmware supports 16, 32 and 64 MB flash drives
+- The firmware supports 16, 32 and 64 MB flash chips

 - One user controllable LED (accessible from N64 side)